Child & Family Studies Center

 CHIME Inclusion Program:

 The CHIME Institute for Children with Special Needs is located in the Special Projects Office of the CFSC.
 As a non-public school agency, CHIME provides special education and related services within the context of the early childhood classroom.
 The CHIME Institute is a private, non-profit organization that is independent of the CFSC.
 It is operated by a Board of Directors and employs its own staff in order to assure the highest quality of services for children and families.
-Although funded separately, the CHIME administration and staff work collaboratively with their counterparts at the CFSC.
+Although separate the CHIME administration and staff work collaboratively with their counterparts at the CFSC.

 Student Assistant Interns: